top of page

 Cost: Free for all accepted participants.

-Program dates: six weeks in the summer; typically from late June to early August
+Program dates: Six weeks in the summer; typically from late June to early August

 Application Deadline: Typically in February.

-Location: Lawrence Technological University, Southfield, MA
+Location: Lawrence Technological University, Southfield, MI

-Cost: Day camps are $850; Residential camps are $950; financial aid is available.
+Cost: Commuter options are $1,050; Residential options are $1,200; financial aid is available.

 Eligibility: For high school sophomores, juniors, and seniors aged 14-18.

 LTU offers several summer camps in many subjects, with the Automotive Engineering camp designed for those interested in foundational studies of vehicles and automotive engineering.
 Open only to twenty students every year, this camp will expose you to the fundamentals of vehicle design and performance.
 You’ll participate in activities in LTU’s engineering laboratories and visit an automotive industry lab that is involved in the design and manufacturing of modern-day vehicles.
+For those opting to stay on campus, this experience will provide clarity on what undergraduate life looks like.

 Location: Virtual